Yoonit-Labs/sass-yoonit-style/README.md

 ## Usage

-To access all the features of yoonit/style, import the theme that you want and the index.sass, in your file or globally.
+To access all the features of yoonit/style, import the SASS theme that you want in your project globally.

 ```sass
 @import '@yoonit/style'
 @import '@yoonit/style/themes/{themeName}'
 ```

-If you want to import somenthing especific of the project, for example, the button css, you can import that directy.
+If you want to import somenthing especific of this project, for example, the button style, you can import that directy.

 ```sass
 @import '@yoonit/style'